Dandruff is a less severe and chronic condition of the scalp. Dry skin flakes away from the scalp and may fall onto a person's shoulders and clothes.

 If a person's symptoms improve, then they may be able to use the shampoo less often.
-However, if they stop using the shampoo completely, the dandruff will probably come back.
+However, if they stop using the shampoo completely, dandruff will likely come back.

-There are a number of ways that people who have scalp psoriasis or dandruff can care for their scalp.
+There are many ways that people who have scalp psoriasis or dandruff can care for their scalp.
 Certain steps can help to manage each condition and provide some relief from symptoms.

-If someone has psoriasis, they should try not to scratch their scalp.
-This can be difficult because the itching can be very intense.
-It is wise for people to try not to pick at the build-up of scale, either.
+If a person has psoriasis, they should try not to scratch their scalp.
+This may be challenging, as the itching can be intense.
+People should also try to avoid picking at the plaques.

-The scalp should be shampooed gently, as rubbing or scrubbing the scalp can make psoriasis worse.
+It is best to shampoo the scalp gently.
+Rubbing or vigorously scrubbing the scalp can make psoriasis worse.

-If a person has dandruff, they should be careful when using a dandruff shampoo that uses coal tar.
-This is because these sorts of shampoo can discolor lighter-colored hair.
+If a person has dandruff, they should be careful when using a dandruff shampoo that contains coal tar.
+This is because these sorts of shampoo can discolor light-colored hair.

 The AAD recommend that white people or those of Asian descent should use regular shampoo daily and dandruff shampoo twice a week only.